Bosniak classification of cystic renal masses (version 2019)

-The Bosniak classification of cystic renal masses (version 2019), or usually simply Bosniak classification, version 2019, is a proposed update of the classic/current Bosniak criteria.
-The update hopes to improve the classification's predictive power for malignancy and minimize the number of benign lesions undergoing treatment.
+The Bosniak classification of cystic renal masses (version 2019), or usually simply Bosniak classification v2019, is an update of the Bosniak criteria published in 2005.

 On this page: